inikas/GNSSJammingAnalysis/README.md

 │   ├── (global map files ...)
 └── 📁 outputs
 ```
-This repository is coded using Python.
+This repository is coded using Python, and works for both Mac and Windows operating systems.
 Make sure you have all necessary packages.
 The list of packages that you will need that are not included in the standard Python library are:
 ```
 1. tkcalendar
 2. python-dateutil